-Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd $\,$

-- 9 Savill Road, Lindfield, Haywards Heath, West Sussex RH16 2NY - 117 Houndsditch, London EC3A 7BT.
+Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd 9 Savill Road, Lindfield, Haywards Heath, West Sussex RH16 2NY or from ABTOT 117 Houndsditch, London EC3A 7BT.

-This scheme cannot however decide in cases where the sums claimed exceed £1,500 per person or £7,500 per booking form, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.
+This scheme cannot however decide in cases where the sums claimed exceed $\pounds$ 1,500 per person or $\pounds$ 7,500 per booking form, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.

-These booking conditions were revised in October 2014 and are valid until replaced by a later revision.
+These booking conditions were revised in March 2022 and are valid until replaced by a later revision.